vkbkrishna/transaction-service/knowledge-base/knowledge_base.md

 Invalid data received by the process

 **Symptoms:**
-- Error message: `ERROR 101 :: Bad data`
+- Error message: `ERROR 101 :: Bad Data`

 **Steps to Fix:**
 1. Check the stack trace for the class and method where the exception occurred.